dupgit/cloud-image-download/docs/architecture.md

 Reads configuration file and aggregates it with parameters from the command line, variable environment.
 These settings may be:

-- Program settings
-  - Proxy settings
-  - Database path
 - Web sites list
   - Name of the web site
   - Base url where to find the images
   - List of versions (of the images to download)
-  - Web site type (Normal, WithDate)
   - List of complementary url (one may want more than one architecture for instance)
-  - Image name (regular expression to be able to find it's name)
+  - Image name filter is a regular expression to be able to find the image name we need
+  - Image name cleanse is a list of regular expressions that we need not to be in the image name (ie removes from the downlodable list all names that contains any of these regular expressions)
-  - Destination path (where a downloaded image will be saved)
+  - Destination path where a downloaded image will be saved
+  - Normalize that will tell the program to save the downloaded files in a "normalized" way (ie with a date in it's name)

 #### Image history

 Keeps names of successfully downloaded images in a database:

 - The database should be created if it does not exist already,
-- This module provides a filter in order to tell if an image, is or isn't already in the database.
-To be able to build a list of images to be downloaded from a list of potential images,
+- This module provides a function to tell if an image is already in the database (this means same name, checksum and date).
+  A function to save a downloaded image to the database.
 - When a downloaded image has been successfully verified (with its checksum) the image name with its date and checksum is saved into the database.
-The checksum verification is left to the checksum verifier module.

-#### Website qualifier

-Guesses what type of checksum file we might download to get the checksum of the file (looking at SHA256 checksums).
-It should return a type:

-- OneFile if all checksums are in one checksum file
-- EveryFile if each image file as an associated checksum file

-#### Image list creator

-Gets from each web site a list of all files that may be downloaded.

-#### Image list filtering

-Filters the image list with the help of the database

 #### File downloader

 Downloads all files that are to be downloaded into it's final destination configuration.

-Downloads the checksum files into a temporary destination.
+Checksum files are downloaded into memory, checksum is inserted into the `CloudImage` structure and used to verify the downloaded file.

-#### File checksum verifier
+#### Checksums

-Calculates the checksum of a downloaded file and checks it against the one from the downloaded checksum file.
+Deals with different checksum types SHA256 and SHA512 for now.
+Checksum computation and verification is done in the image manager module (.verify() method of `CloudImage`)

+#### Image manager

+Provides `CloudImage` structure and a method to verify the checksum of an image and a method that will tell whether or not the file is in the database (uses the method of image history module)

-#### Proxy settings
+#### Website manager

-Get proxy settings from environment variables.
-Uses serde and Deserialize derive functionality to retrieve parameters from the configuration file
+Uses the settings to scrape defined websites to try to get the latest cloud image to download among all the downloadable ones.
+When an url lists directories whose names are formatted as dates (ie: YYYYMMDD) or with numbers (ie: 41, 42, ...) the latest one is added to the search list instead of the original one.

 ### Dependencies

+- **base16ct**: Used to encode binary checksums to human readable base 16 strings
+- **chrono**: Date and time manipulation library
 - **clap**: The defacto standard for command line parsing argument
 - **clap-verbosity**: Manages -v (--verbose) or -q (--quiet) options along with the log system.
+- **colored**: To add some colors in log messages
 - **config**: Reading configuration from files and environment variables
+- **const_format**: Formats `CID_USER_AGENT` const string at compile time
-- **directories**: to get user directories from XDG specifications \[1\]
+- **directories**: To get user directories from XDG specifications \[1\]
+- **env_logger**: Logger
+- **futures**: Enable iterating in parallel over vectors
+- **httpdirectory**: Parses HTML directories urls and returns a structured vector filled with directories and files
+- **log**: Log system
+- **regex**: Regular expression engine
 - **reqwest**: Interface to http requests helps revrieving web pages
 - **rusqlite**: Gives access to an sqlite database and is used to store the download history
-- **scraper**: Parses HTML.
-Used to extract all links from a web page
 - **serde**: Serialization / Deserialization library used to read the configuration file into a dedicated structure.
 - **sha2**: Widely use library to process sha checksums and all checksums out there for cloud images are SHA-256 ones.
 - **shellexpand**: expands paths filenames with `~` or variables such as `${USER}` or `${HOME}`.
+- **tokio**: Used to spawn task to verify file's checksum
 - **trauma**: Downloads files and seems more maintained than downloader crate.

 ## Error management